khval/AmosKittens/compatibility/AMOS_data.md

 **Amosteroids.AMOS**

-Game is not playable
+Game is almost playable

 Problems:

-* the starship is not moving, and can't be controlled.
+* When asteroid should break apart, things get strange.
-* Something strange happened when asteroid collide with spaceship.
+* There is graphic glitch when asteroid collide with spaceship.

 **Castle_Amos.AMOS**